garudkarriddhi/EDA_Python_data_analysis/README.md

 ## Project objective
 The analysis explores customer churn patterns, focusing on various factors such as payment methods, contract types, tenure, and demographic attributes.
 The goal is to identify which factors are most strongly associated with higher churn rates to guide customer retention strategies.

+## Exploratory Data Analysis
+The EDA is performed on the following data

+EDA is performed on jupyter by using python
+<a href='https://github.com/garudkarriddhi/EDA_Python_data_analysis/blob/main/TCA.ipynb'><\a jupyter_eda_file>

 ## Key insights
 ● Contract Type and Churn:
 Customers on contracts exhibit the highest churn rate, with 42% of such customers likely to churn.
 In contrast, customers on one-year and two-year contracts have churn rates of 11% and 3%, respectively.